mariacuellar/crim_data_analysis/README.md

-# Crim 1200 - Statistics for the Social Sciences
+# Crim 1200 Statistics for the Social Sciences
-Written by Maria Cuellar - updated on
-2025-09-15

 Instructor website: https://web.sas.upenn.edu/mcuellar/

-## Course description:
+## Course description

 Statistics is the science of developing and studying methods for collecting, analyzing, interpreting, and presenting empirical data.
 A